gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 You are prompted to continue and if you confirm, the scanner then gets is configuration from the **USWEST** scanner cluster that you configure by using the Azure portal.

-The Azure Information Protection scanner is updated successfully, the scanner database is renamed to **AIPScanner_USWEST,** and the scanner now gets its configuration from the Azure Information Protection service.
+The Azure Information Protection scanner is updated successfully, the scanner database is renamed to **AIPScanner_USWEST**, and the scanner now gets its configuration from the Azure Information Protection service.

-For reference purposes, a backup of your old configuration is stored in **%localappdata%\Microsoft\MSIP\ScannerConfiguration.bak.**
+For reference purposes, a backup of your old configuration is stored in **%localappdata%\Microsoft\MSIP\ScannerConfiguration.bak**.

 ## PARAMETERS